jaredlknowlton81/LIOS---Opensource/README.md

 Helps cultivate knowledge so that understanding can grow over time.

-These are not necessarily six different products.
+These are not necessarily six separate products.

-They are six ways of describing what intelligence can do for people.
+They are six modes of intelligence available within the system.

 ⸻

-6. Hermes — The Runtime
+Hermes — Runtime

-Hermes is what makes the system operational.
+Hermes connects intelligence to action.

 AI can recommend an action.

 Hermes helps make that action part of an ongoing process.

-Hermes connects:
+It can coordinate:

 * events
 * context